egonw/BridgeDbR/README.md

 Dependencies
 ============

-This package requires RCurl and RJava, which can be installed with:
+This package requires curl and RJava, which can be installed with:

-    install.packages(pkgs=c("rJava", "RCurl"))
+    install.packages(pkgs=c("rJava", "curl"))